ECTO-1A/AppleJuice/README.md

 To run these scripts you need a Linux machine with an internal Bluetooth card or a USB Bluetooth adapter.

 All original testing was done on a Lenovo T480 with a built-in Bluetooth adapter.\
-Later tested on Raspberry Pi 3B+ running Kali Linux with a [Zexmte Long Range USB Bluetooth 5.1 Adapter with Dual Antenna](https://zexmte.com/collections/bluetooth-adapter/products/plug-play-long-range-bluetooth-5-1-usb-adapter).<br><br>
+Later tested on Raspberry Pi 3B+ and Raspberry Pi Zero W running Kali Linux with a [Zexmte Long Range USB Bluetooth 5.1 Adapter with Dual Antenna](https://zexmte.com/collections/bluetooth-adapter/products/plug-play-long-range-bluetooth-5-1-usb-adapter).<br><br>

 <img src="https://github.com/ECTO-1A/AppleJuice/assets/112792126/a6f2b9fa-ca26-45c1-a440-681beb55c76e" width="300"><br><br>